sjbylo/aba/README.md

 ```
 sudo dnf install make -y     # If dnf does not work in the private environment (i.e. no Satalite),
                              # ensure all required RPMs are pre-installed, e.g. from a DVD drive at the time of installation.
-make load
+aba load
 ```
 - will (if required) install Quay (from the bundle archive) and then load the images into Quay.
 - Required RPMs:
   - Note that the bastion will need to install RPMs from a suitable repository (for Aba testing purposes it's possible to configure `dnf` to use a proxy).
   - If RPMs cannot be installed with "sudo dnf install", then ensure the RPMs are pre-installed, e.g. from a DVD at the time of RHEL installation.
-  - If rpms are not readily available in your private network, the command `make rpms` can help by downloading the required rpms, which can then be copied to the bastion and installed with `dnf localinstall rpms/*.rpm`.
+  - If rpms are not readily available in your private network, the command `aba rpms` can help by downloading the required rpms, which can then be copied to the bastion and installed with `dnf localinstall rpms/*.rpm`.
 Note this will only work if your external bastion and internal bastions are running the exact same version of RHEL (at least, that was the experience when testing Aba!).

 Now continue with "Installing OpenShift" below.